Fire and rescue services

 More information:

-If you're a dual national, you'll be considered Jordanian by law while in Jordan.
+If you're a dual national, you'll be considered Jordanian by law while.

 The government has reactivated compulsory military service.
 All males aged 18 to 40, including dual nationals, need to register for military service.
 You need to then postpone your service each year.